Using Git, GitHub, and GitHub Classroom for Courses

 3.2 Create the GitHub “Course” Organization

-- On the Pricing Page, select
+. - On the Pick a Plan Page, select

-on the left. - Enter a name for the “Course” organization, e.g.,
+.- Enter a name for the “Course” organization, e.g.,

 AU-DATA-413-613